 We are designing this experience for churches of all sizes.
 Last year our average host site attendance was 10–15 attendees per location.
-We believe success to be less about size and more about how God uses the event to inspire local leaders to work with their faith in mind.
-Work as Worship is a discipleship opportunity where leaders may approach their church saying, “I want to grow in my faith!”
+We believe success to be less about size and more about how God uses the event to inspire local business professionals to work with their faith in mind.
+Work as Worship is a discipleship opportunity where business people may approach their church saying, “I want to grow in my faith!”
 The value of such an opportunity can’t be overstated.

 No. You will need an internet connection of 5–10 Mbps and a screen to display the video.
 Our team will work with you to answer technical questions and address any issues you may encounter.

 Every speaker and real-life story will focus on what it means for Christians in the workplace to see their work as an act of worship.
 Some sessions will offer inspirational stories of leaders who have experience combining their faith with their work.
 Other sessions will deliver application for practically living out faith at work.

 We are looking for people to champion the retreat at their church.
 Ultimately a pastor or staff member at the church will need to approve participation in the event, use of the church building, and any other logistics, but anyone can sign up the church and lead the event.